4 Easy Ways to Rid June Bugs From Your Garden – Gro Indoor

 You should also bring into consideration the maintenance methods of your garden.
 Stop mowing your lawn too low.
 Low mowing attracts female June bugs to lay their eggs as the shorter grass is ideal for that activity.
 Remember to keep your grass at least two to three inches tall during the early and mid-summer season.

-How to Get Rid of June Bugs in the Garden?
+4 Simple Ways to Rid Your Garden of June Bugs

 Getting rid of June bugs may be a lengthy and yearly task for those living in the area conducive to these insects.